A-Level Classical Civilisation

 What do I need?

-There is no specific requirement for Classical Civilisation.
-However, students need to recognise that the syllabus requires them to develop a wide range of skills as well as developing the ability to interpret literature, history, art, and beliefs.
+There is no specific requirement to have studied Classical Civilisation before starting A-Level Classical Civilisation.
+However, students need to recognise that the specification requires them to develop a wide range of skills as well as developing the ability to interpret literature, history, art, and beliefs.
 As such, students need to have an interest in a broad range of cultural issues and to be aware of the role of written materials and objects in helping us interpret societies.

 What should I study with Classical Civilisation?